bitsy-lang/bitsy/docs/source/modules.rst

 Gates
 -----
 In Bitsy, externally-defined modules are called gates.
-They can be declared with the `gate` keyword, together with their list of terminals.
+They can be declared with the `gate` keyword, together with their list of pins.

 The rules for their simulation are supplied through a bus functional model.